 A great agency takes clients on a learning journey with SEO.
 The agency is the guide, helping the client to understand and enjoy the SEO process.
 The savvier the client gets with SEO, the faster the agency will get sign-off on big ideas, the higher level the conversations will be, the easier it will be to get SEO workflow items processed and the more everyone will get done.

-To improve the visibility of a website in search results, we need to talk, briefly, about how search engines work.
+To get results with SEO, we need to talk, briefly, about how search engines work.

 Search engines are powered by algorithms that use artificial intelligence and machine learning to:

 - Figure out what you want when you search

 (Emphasis on you because search results are becoming increasingly personalised, something to keep in mind and expect more of.)

 Within these processes are ranking factors, which are the criteria search engines use to evaluate web pages.